 You are most likely going to replace the camera you buy today at least once before you replace the lens you buy today.
 A popular lens design might stay in production for a decade or more.
-For this reason, it’s worth the time and effort involved to research your options when choosing camera lenses.
+For this reason, It is important to know which Canon lens to choose, and it’s worth the time and effort involved to research your options when choosing camera lenses.

 Before we get into the various types of lenses, it’s important to know a few terms and basic ideas about lenses so that you can understand what they mean when you’re shopping around.
 Lenses don’t have fun names, but rather are labeled in letters and numbers.
 That designation tells you a lot but doesn’t mean much if you don’t know a few terms.
 We’ll learn what you need to know to understand how lenses are labeled and what those labels mean.